DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kienairaa/README.md

 # dismathportfolio-kienairaa
 dismathportfolio-kienairaa created by Classroom for GitHub

-Roldan, kien Aira D.   DISMATH EL
+Roldan, Kien Aira D.   DISMATH EL

 #WEEK 1
 * This first week I was introduced to a new course of Discrete Mathematics.